sameerahmed772/BMI-Calculator/README.md

 ---

 Enjoy using the **Basic Weight and Height Calculator**!
 If you have any questions or feedback, feel free to reach out.

----

-You can save this content in a file named `README.md` in the same directory as your Python script.
-This will help users understand and use your program effectively.